In This Article

 Demographic differences also contribute to the gap between the two parties.
 People with good formal education, high incomes, and sound financial education tend to have a high financial literacy rate.

-This study also emphasizes the need for proper financial education to increase the literacy rate by including such kind of topics as insuring or understanding the risk on which literacy rate is shallow.
+This study also emphasizes the need for proper financial education to increase the literacy rate by including such kind of topics as ensuring or understanding the risk on which the literacy rate is shallow.
 This will automatically lead to the financial wellness of a society.

 The Need for More African American Personal Finance Professionals:

 The role of black financial advisors dramatically impacts financial literacy in the United States.
 Although many companies have Black financial advisors working for the fulfillment of financial literacy among African-American still, the employment ratio of black advisors is estimated to be around 5.6% in the United States, based on Zippia’s data.
 It’s unbelievable!